Plan your event

 - Easy access from all major highways and roads

 - Recreation and park facilities link to over 100 km of parkway trail winding throughout the community

 - FREE parking at all recreation facilities (Note: parking fees in effect at the Community Centre)

-- Currently, there are eight hotel properties with 900 rooms (plus two Bed & Breakfasts).
-In 2017, three more hotels will be added, with a total new room count of 443.
-Once the expansions are complete, there will be 11 hotels and 1,343 rooms available.
+- Currently, there are nine hotel properties with 1025 rooms (plus two Bed & Breakfasts) available.
+Once all expansions are complete, there will be 11 hotels and 1,343 rooms available.

 - Quality medical services including Strathcona Community Hospital, Strathcona County Health Centre and a variety of medicentres, doctor offices and physiotherapy clinics

 - A strong local business community and with great shopping and a wide variety of restaurants.
 Check out the Strathcona County Visitor's Guide for details.